 What are the types of care

 Caregiver and adoptive parent applicants can be assessed to provide 1 or more types of care.
-Family/whānau caregivers can only be approved for respite, transitional or permanent care.
+Family/whānau caregivers can only be approved for respite care, short-term care (was known as transitional care) or permanent care.

 Short periods of care to support the usual caregiver of te tamaiti.

 Short to medium term care until te tamaiti: